BlockchainCommons/lifehash.info/README.md

 ## Implementations

 Reference libraries are available in a variety of libraries.
-The C/C++ implementation considered the "canonical" implementation and should be suitable for binding to other languages such as Java, Python, and cross-compilation into WebAssembly.
+The C/C++ implementation considered the "canonical" implementation and should be suitable for binding to other languages such as Java and Python and cross-compilation into WebAssembly.
 In order to work from a single main codebase, we expect that implementation to eventually replace the pure Swift implementation.

 | Type | Name | Language | Note |
 |------|------|----------|------|